 Minerva may have been married to Granville Male circa 1880, as is shown in an old marriage license on file today in the Barbour County Courthouse.
 But this is highly unlikely, and is not confirmed, as Minerva would have only been six years of age.
 But there is no one else by that name alive at that time in Barbour County.

 At the age of 17, Minerva was united in the bonds of holy matrimony Ellsworth O. Mayle (1865-1952) on Sept.
 14, 1891 at Deer Park.
 He was the son of Isaac and Sarah Male, and their marriage license noted that they were "second cousins."
 The Minerd/Minard and Mayle families were close, and Minerva's brother Dewitt Minard married Ellsworth's sister Rebecca J. Mayle.

-The Mayleses are believed to have had eight children -- Ernest H. Mayle, Billy Male, Erma Gertrude Dorothea Shaffer, George "Dewey" Mayle, Henry Russell Mayle, Grace Sines, Helen Selina Mayle and Tina Mabel "Tiny" Madden.
+The Mayleses are believed to have had seven children -- Ernest H. Mayle, Dorothy Gertrude Shaffer, George "Dewey" Mayle, Henry Russell Mayle, Grace Sines, Helen Selina Mayle and Tina Mabel "Tiny" Madden.
 They also raised a brother in law, Clarence A. Mayle, who was like a son.

 A newspaper once noted that Ellsworth "lived on a farm at Swallow Falls for about 60 years.
 He was a member of the Methodist church."